Imagination Library helps better prepare children for kindergarten

 - Wilson Health is enrolling all infants born at the birthing center.

-- At the end of 2016, over 1,900 children representing 54% of the children in the county under the age of 5 were enrolled.
+- At the end of 2017, over 2,350 children in the county under the age of 5 were enrolled.

 The children’s classic The Little Engine That Could is the first book of each library and Look Out Kindergarten, Here I Come!
 By Nancy Carlson is the final book in the collection.